 54. Then comes the great victor-sire’s son, Vidar, to fight with the deadly beast.
 He with his hands will make his sword pierce to the heart of the giant’s son: then avenges he his father.

 55. Then comes the mighty son of Hlôdyn: (Odin’s son goes with the monster to fight); Midgârd’s Veor in his rage will slay the worm.
-Nine feet will go Fiörgyn’s son, bowed by the serpent, who feared no foe.
+Nine steps will go Fiörgyn’s son, bowed by the serpent, who feared no foe.
 All men will their homes forsake.

 56. The sun darkens, earth in ocean sinks, fall from heaven the bright stars, fire’s breath assails the all-nourishing tree, towering fire plays against heaven itself.